hsmusic/hsmusic-wiki/README.md

 # HSMusic

 HSMusic, short for the *Homestuck Music Wiki*, is a revitalization and reimagining of [earlier][fandom] [projects][nsnd] archiving and celebrating the expansive history of Homestuck official and fan music.
-Roughly periodic releases of the website are released at [hsmusic.wiki][hsmusic]; all development occurs in this public Git repository, which can be accessed at [notabug.org][notabug] and [ed1.club][ed1club].
+Roughly periodic releases of the website are released at [hsmusic.wiki][hsmusic]; all development occurs in this public Git repository, which can be accessed at [notabug.org][notabug].

 ## Project Structure